Superpat/ancientreligions/README.md

 2. Extract the Ancient Religions folder and the ancientreligions.mod file to your mod-folder (Crusader Kings II\mod)
 3. Enable it when launching the game
 4. Have fun

+Compatibility Patches:
+This mod has compatibility patches or instructions for the following mods: Project Balance, Viet, PB + Viet, SWMH and Arko Armories.
+To use a compatibility patch, just extract it into the main folder and enable it, alongside all its dependencies, when you play the game.

 This mod is created, owned, and maintained by Patrick Marchand and Jon Severinsson.
 If you want to include it in any publicly released mod you need our permission.